No matter what is going on in my life, there is always a constant certainty….

 I’ve always been an avid tea drinker but since becoming chronically ill, I seem to need it through an IV line!

 So is it the actual drink, the ritual of making it, or the simple act of breaking the pain cycle, whether physical or mental pain, which causes a cuppa to create a feeling of joyful anticipation?

 For me it’s the whole process.
 I use my tea making as a pause in my day.
 I must confess I have many “pauses”.

 It’s part of my pacing toolkit.
-Even the routine of getting dressed takes so much out me.
-By the time I’ve brushed my teeth, dealt with my stoma, freshened up, put on clean clothes, a little makeup and fixed what’s left of my hair….
+Even the routine of getting dressed takes so much out of me so by the time I’ve brushed my teeth, dealt with my stoma, freshened up, put on clean clothes, a little makeup and fixed what’s left of my hair….
 I’m done!
+Tea is needed asap!!

 “Sweetie, I’m nearly finished here and I desperately need a cuppa”

 The moment finally arrives.
 Lowering myself carefully and painfully into my armchair, and reaching for my cup of tea, always causes a sigh of utter relief to be released from my lips.